 Electron Microscopy

-Electron Microscopy - Biological Certificate of Achievement
+Electron Microscopy - Biological Concentration, AS

-The Associate in Science degree in Electron Microscopy - Biological is designed to offer students a broad base in the natural sciences, emphasizing microscopy and laboratory techniques.
-The Associate in Science degree may be completed in conjunction with the Electron Microscopy - Biological Certificate.
+The Electron Microscopy – Biological Concentration Associate in Science degree is designed to offer students a broad base in the natural sciences, emphasizing microscopy and laboratory techniques.
+The Associate in Science degree may be completed in conjunction with the Electron Microscopy - Biological Concentration Advanced Sample Preparation Certificate of Achievement.
 Students who complete this degree will be prepared to work as Biological Electron Microscopy Technicians, Histotechnologists, Staff Research Associates, and Structural Biology Lab Technicians.

 Electron Microscopy - Materials, AS